Jaz-123/Rigidbody-First-Person-Controller-Tutorial/Tutorial.md

-# Rigidbody First Person Controller Tutorial
+# Rigidbody First Person Controller Tutorial.

 This tutorial shows how to create an easily expandable first person rigidbody controller in Unity.

-## 1. Create a new scene and set up the player
+## 1. Create a new scene and set up the player.

 Start by creating a new empty scene calling it whatever you like.